Adiabatic dynamics of coupled spins and phonons in magnetic insulators: Perturbation treatment of phonon-magnon dynamics

 Multiplying \eq{pert-2nd} by $\bra{q_i^{(0)}}$ from the left, we obtain

 For phonons, we replace $\ket{q_i}$ with $\ket{u_n}$ and substitute \eq{un-1st} into \eq{pert-2nd-diag}, yielding

 or equivalently

 This is a second major result.
+The summation over $\mu$ in \eqs{un-1st}{ph-en-2nd} runs over all solutions of \eq{smu-def}, including those of negative energy.
+Thus, the unphysical negative-energy states can still contribute to the perturbation of the phonons.
 It is worth noting that \eq{ph-en-2nd} explains why phonons from the `$+$' sector exhibit larger energy splitting.
 Since positive-energy magnons also belong to the `$+$' sector, the interactions between magnons and phonons are stronger in the `$+$' sector due to the smaller energy denominator.

 Furthermore, we can obtain $\ket{u_n^{(2)}}$ by left-multiplying \eq{pert-2nd} with $\bra{q_j^{(0)}}$.
 This yields

 If $i$ labels a phonon and $j$ labels a magnon, both the second and third terms in \eq{pert-2nd-offd} are zero, implying that the first term is also zero.
 It follows that $\ket{q_i^{(2)}}$ can only possess phonon character.
 Replacing $\ket{q_i}$ and $\ket{q_j}$ by $\ket{u_n}$ and $\ket{u_m}$ and substituting \eq{un-1st} into \eq{pert-2nd-offd} yields